Skip to content

 IRQ semantics

-The device uses a level-sensitive interrupt line:
+The device uses a level-sensitive line via the injected IInterruptSource:

 • Success: DONE set, ERROR clear → raise().